 11 Summary

 12 Request a credential from the PMIx server library or the host environment

 13 Format

-PMIx v3.0 • C • • • •
+PMIx v3.0 • C • • •

 14 pmix_status_t

 15 PMIx_Get_credential(const pmix_info_t info[], size_t ninfo,

 16 pmix_credential_cbfunc_t cbfunc, void cbdata)

-C
+• C

 17 IN info

 18 Array of pmix_info_t structures (array of handles)

 19 IN ninfo

 20 Number of elements in the info array ( size_t )

 21 IN cbfunc

 22 Callback function to return credential ( pmix_credential_cbfunc_t function

 23 reference)

 24 IN cbdata

 25 Data to be passed to the callback function (memory reference)

 26 Returns one of the following:

-27 • PMIX_SUCCESS , indicating that the request has been communicated to the local PMIx server -

-28 result will be returned in the provided cbfunc
+27 28 • PMIX_SUCCESS , indicating that the request has been communicated to the local PMIx server - result will be returned in the provided cbfunc

 29 30 • a PMIx error constant indicating either an error in the input or that the request is unsupported - the cbfunc will not be called

-Required Attributes 1 2 PMIx libraries that choose not to support this operation must return PMIX_ERR_NOT_SUPPORTED when the function is called.
-3 4 5 There are no required attributes for this API mplementations that support the operation may choose to internally execute integration for some security environments (e.g., directly contacting a munge server) - there are no identified required attributes for this API.
-6 7 8 For implementations that support the operation, there are no identified required attributes for this API.
+▼ Required Attributes PMIx libraries that choose not to PMIX_ERR_NOT_SUPPORTED support this operation must return when the function is called.

+There are no required attributes for this API.
 Note that implementations may choose to internally execute integration for some security environments (e.g., directly contacting a munge server).

-9 10 11 12 Finally, for implementations that support the operation but the client's request cannot be processed by the PMIx library itself, then any attributes that are provided by the client must be passed to the host environment for processing.
-In addition, the following attributes are required to be included in the info array passed from the PMIx library to the host environment: 13 14 PMIX_USERID " pmix.euid " ( uint32_t ) Effective user id.
-15 16 PMIX_GRPID "pmix.egid" (uint32_t) Effective group id. ✓ Optional Attributes 17 The following attributes are optional for host environments that support this operation: 18 19 20 21 PMIX_TIMEOUT "pmix.timeout" (int) Time in seconds before the specified operation should time out (0 indicating infinite) in error.
+Implementations that support the operation but cannot directly process the client's request must pass any attributes that are provided by the client to the host environment for processing.
+In addition, the following attributes are required to be included in the info array passed from the PMIx library to the host environment:

+'''

+PMIX_USERID "pmix.euid" (uint32_t)

+Effective user id.

+'''

+'''

+PMIX_GRPID "pmix.egid" (uint32_t)

+'''

+Effective group id.

+13 The following attributes are optional for host environments that support this operation:

+14 PMIX\TIMEOUT "pmix.timeout" (int)

+Time in seconds before the specified operation should time out (0 indicating infinite) in error.
 The timeout parameter can help avoid "hangs" due to programming errors that prevent the target process from ever exposing its data.

-Advice to PMIx library implementers 22 23 24 25 26 27 We recommend that implementation of the PMIX_TIMEOUT attribute be left to the host environment due to race condition considerations between completion of the operation versus internal timeout in the PMIx server library.
-Implementers that choose to support PMIX_TIMEOUT directly in the PMIx server library must take care to resolve the race condition and should avoid passing PMIX_TIMEOUT to the host environment so that multiple competing timeouts are not created.
-28 Description 29 Request a credential from the PMIx server library or the host environment
+- Advice to PMIx library implementers ---

+We recommend that implementation of the PMIX\TIMEOUT attribute be left to the host environment due to race condition considerations between completion of the operation versus internal timeout in the PMIx server library.
+Implementers that choose to support PMIX\TIMEOUT directly in the PMIx server library must take care to resolve the race condition and should avoid passing PMIX\TIMEOUT to the host environment so that multiple competing timeouts are not created.

+Request a credential from the PMIx server library or the host environment